Joys of Podcasting 2 - Learning Curve

 For example Apple takes a while to approve new podcasts - it can be anything from hours to a week - and there has to be at least one "episode" live for them to approve it.
 This means if we want our podcast to launch on Apple at the same time as it goes live everywhere else we need a valid episode before we actually launch.
 A trailer counts as a valid episode.

-Most other places take less time to approve, but it is still best to have the podcast live on other platforms before launch, - A trailer gives us a chance to introduce our style and hook listeners before launch day.
+- A trailer gives us a chance to introduce our style and hook listeners before launch day.
 We're trying to interest people in our product just like movies do, so a trailer is a great idea to gather interest.
 If we are very lucky they might even subscribe to our podcast.

 I use Podbean as my